purescript/purescript/lib/purescript-cst/README.md

 # purescript-cst

-The parser for the PureScript programming language.
+The parser for the PureScript programming language was temporarily released as a separate package for the `0.14.x` series.
+In `0.15.x`, it was merged back into the main `purescript` package.
+This table only exists for documentary purposes.

 ## Compiler compatibility

+In `v0.15.0`, the `purescript-cst` package was merged back into the `purescript` package.

 We provide a table to make it a bit easier to map between versions of `purescript` and `purescript-cst`.